wyfo/apischema/docs/data_model.md

 # Data model

-*Apischema* handle every classes/types you need.
+*apischema* handle every classes/types you need.

 By the way, it's done in an additive way, meaning that it doesn't affect your types.

 ### PEP 585
 With Python 3.9 and [PEP 585](https://www.python.org/dev/peps/pep-0585/), typing is substantially shaken up; all collection types of `typing` module are now deprecated.

-Apischema fully support 3.9 and PEP 585, as shown in the different examples.
+apischema fully support 3.9 and PEP 585, as shown in the different examples.

 ## Dataclasses